Looking for an in-depth comparison between moissanite and cubic zirconia?

 The Forever One Moissanite has higher standards than the average moissanite.
 Its base is still made with silicon carbide, but the way they structure it is different than most moissanite stones.
 When they stack it that way, the stone has much better color.

 While most people that buy moissanite want colorless moissanite, the gemstone also comes in every color of the rainbow.
 Charles & Colvard also have a gorgeous line of colored moissanite.

 Like moissanite, cubic zirconia in its natural form is very rare.
-So, they synthesized it by taking powdered zirconium dioxide and melting it with calcium and magnesium.
+So, they synthesized it by taking powdered zirconium oxide and melting it with calcium and magnesium.
 The elements are melted, mixed and fused together, then are left to cool.

 Once the mixture cools, the crystals begin to form.
 The crystals are then faceted into gem quality stones.
 And like moissanite, different labs produce cubic zirconia differently.
 The process can be boiled down to 1 of 3 methods: melting process, growth solution, and high pressure high temperature.